-Fund Balance: The cumulative difference of all revenue and expenditures from the government's creation.
-It can also be the difference between fund assets and fund liabilities, known as net assets which serves as a measure of financial resources.
+Fund Balance - the cumulative difference of all revenue and expenditures from the government's creation.
+It can also be considered to be the difference between fund assets and fund liabilities, known as net assets which serves as a measure of financial resources.